gatsbyjs/gatsby/docs/docs/telemetry.md

 We perform additional steps to ensure that secure data (e.g. environment variables used to store secrets for the build process) **do not** make their way into our analytics.
 [We strip logs, error messages, etc.](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-telemetry/src/error-helpers.js) of this sensitive data to ensure we _never_ gain access to this sensitive data.

-You can view all the information that is sent by Gatsby’s telemetry by setting the environment variable `GATSBY_TELEMETRY_DEBUG`to `1` to print the telemetry data instead of sending it over.
+You can view all the information that is sent by Gatsby's telemetry by setting the environment variable `GATSBY_TELEMETRY_DEBUG`to `1` to print the telemetry data instead of sending it over.